Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 I highly recommend painting the exterior door, shutters, and window frames in this paint color.

-Along with this, you can choose clean whites on the exterior shiplap walls and light gray on the soffit, downspouts, and trims and moldings.
+Along with this, you can choose clean whites on the exterior shiplap walls and light gray on the soffit, downspouts, trims, and moldings.

 Lastly, don’t hold back from using natural stone wainscotting (in a warmer base)!